 When employees move around the office and work with different people, they are more likely to share ideas and information.
 This can improve teamwork and help to solve problems more quickly.

-Improved utilization of office space
+Improved utilisation of office space

 Reduces clutter